I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

-Writing in The Sunday Times (April 2010) Jonathan Leake says Hawking’s conviction is based on numbers: “The Universe, he points out, has 100 billion galaxies, each containing hundreds of millions of stars.
+Writing in The Sunday Times Jonathan Leake says Hawking’s conviction was based on numbers: “The Universe, he points out, has 100 billion galaxies, each containing hundreds of millions of stars.
 In such a big place, Earth is unlikely to be the only planet where life has evolved.”

 Enrico Fermi’s Paradox